oddy-boop/Edusync-git/src/supabase/policies.md

   bucket_id = 'assignment-files' AND auth.role() = 'authenticated'
 );

-CREATE POLICY "Allow admins to manage school assets" ON storage.objects FOR INSERT, UPDATE, DELETE USING ( bucket_id = 'school-assets' AND (select public.get_my_role()) = 'admin' )
+CREATE POLICY "Allow admins to manage school assets" ON storage.objects FOR ALL USING ( bucket_id = 'school-assets' AND (select public.get_my_role()) = 'admin' )